 HRT contains either oestrogen or a combination of oestrogen and progestogen.
-Oestrogen is known to have a pro-convulsant (seizure causing) effect for some women, but the amount of oestrogen in HRT is small and usually not enough to cause seizures to happen.
+Although oestrogen is known to have a proconvulsant (seizure causing) effect for some women, the amount of oestrogen prescribed in HRT is usually matched to the amount of oestrogen in your body before the menopause.
+So it is usually not enough to cause seizures to happen.
 However, if you take HRT and you do have more seizures than usual, this could be related to the oestrogen in HRT.